Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

 After the script has finished running:
 - In Athena, the table `example_database_example_table` will be created, containing Timestream for LiveAnalytics data.
-- In Athena, the table `lp_example_database_example_table` will be created, containing Timestream for LiveAnalytics data translated to line protocol points.
+- In Athena, the table `lp_example_database_example_table` will be created, containing Timestream for LiveAnalytics data transformed to line protocol points.
 - In the S3 bucket `example_s3_bucket`, within the path `example_database/example_table/unload-<%Y-%m-%d-%H:%M:%S>/line-protocol-output`, line protocol data will be stored.

 ### Multiple Tables